crazylab/fake-rest-server/README.md

 ### How it works

 The idea is to create a webserver listening in a different port and make your tests bring it up and configure how it should behave against each different request.
-"Configuration" can be done by posting the parameters and desired response to the server, or through configuration files inside `./default_routes/`.
+Server response can be configured by posting the parameters and desired response to the server, or through configuration files inside `./default_routes/`.

 For every request, fake-server will try to match against the configured URIs and return the expected response.